rht-labs/infographic/README.md

 This will start up a local http server to host the fron using the `website` directory as the root context of the front end application.
 This local development server will also host the API.

-## Running in Production
+## Running in OpenShift

-The Labs Internal instance of Infographic is hosted in OpenShift.
-The front end and back end are hosted as separate applications, using the templates in the `templates` directory.
+In OpenShift, the front end and back end are hosted as separate applications, using the templates in the `templates` directory.

-The [public instance of Infographic](https://www.redhat.com/en/explore/my-open-innovation-lab-stack) is integrated into Drupal.
-It does not have the ability to start an Ansible Tower job, so only the back end code is not used here.

 ## Important paths